-To qualify as a RET, at the end of each calendar quarter, at least 75% of the value of our assets must consist of cash, cash items, government securities and qualified real estate assets.
-The remainder of our investments in securities (other than qualified real estate assets and government securities) generally cannot include more than 10% of the voting securities (other than acquities that qualify for the straight debt stake harbor) of any one issuer or more than 10% of the value of her voting securities (other than any one issuer or more than 10% of the value of the voting securities (other than any one issuer and such issuer inters) we and such issuer jointly dect for such issuer to be treated as a "tavable RET" subsidiary" under the Code.
-Debt will generally neet the "straight debt is not convertible, directly or indirectly, into stock, and the interest rate and the interest payment dates of the debt are not contingent on the profits, the borrower's discretion, or similar factors.
-Additionally, no more than 5% of the value of four assets (bler than government securities and qualified real estate assets) can consist of the securities of any one issuer, and no more than 20% of the value of our assets must be one tavable RET" absolidaries.
-If we fail to comply with these requirements at the end of any calendar quarter, we must dispose of a portion of our assets with 30 days after the end of the calendar quarter or qualify for these requirements in order to avoid losing our RET qualification as a RET, we may be forced to liquidate assets from our portfolio or not make otherwise attractive investments.
-These actions could have the effect of reducing our income and amounts available for distribution to our stockoldeders.
+To qualify as a REIT, at the end of each calendar quarter, at least 75% of the value of our assets must consist of cash, cash items, government securities and qualified real estate assets.
+The remainder of our investments in securities (other than qualified real estate assets and government securities) generally cannot include more than 10% of the voting securities (other than securities that qualify for the straight debt safe harbor) of any one issuer or more than 10% of the value of the outstanding securities of more than any one issuer unless we and such issuer jointly elect for such issuer to be treated as a "taxable REIT subsidiary" under the Code.
+Debt will generally meet the "straight debt" safe harbor if the debt is a written unconditional promise to pay on demand or on a specified date a certain sum of money, the debt is not convertible, directly or indirectly, into stock, and the interest rate and the interest payment dates of the debt are not contingent on the profits, the borrower's discretion, or similar factors.
+Additionally, no more than 5% of the value of our assets (other than government securities and qualified real estate assets) can consist of the securities of any one issuer, and no more than 20% of the value of our assets may be represented by securities of one or more taxable REIT subsidiaries.
+If we fail to comply with these requirements at the end of any calendar quarter, we must dispose of a portion of our assets within 30 days after the end of the calendar quarter or qualify for certain statutory relief provisions in order to avoid losing our REIT qualification and suffering adverse tax consequences.
+In order to satisfy these requirements and maintain our qualification as a REIT, we may be forced to liquidate assets from our portfolio or not make otherwise attractive investments.
+These actions could have the effect of reducing our income and amounts available for distribution to our stockholders.

-Our charter does not permit any person or group to own more than 9.9% in value or number of shares, whichever is more restrictive, of our outstanding common stock or of our outstanding capital stock of all classes or series, and attempts to acquire our common stock or our capital stock of all other classes or series in excess of these 9.9% limits would not be effective without an exemption (prospectively) or retroactively) from these limits by our board of directors.
+Our charter does not permit any person or group to own more than 9.9% in value or number of shares, whichever is more restrictive, of our outstanding common stock or of our outstanding capital stock of all classes or series, and attempts to acquire our common stock or our capital stock of all other classes or series in excess of these 9.9% limits would not be effective without an exemption (prospectively or retroactively) from these limits by our board of directors.